-The final two Hendricks works speak to the artists brilliance in using solid backgrounds of specific color while his subjects are overlaid with fabrics that mirror the tone of the backdrop.
-What’s Going On, 1974 always reminded me of a Motown singing group.
-Four of the subjects are dressed in all white with with hats to match and the fifth one, a woman, appears naked with her black skin as the beautiful contrast against the bold white background.
-Blood (Donald Formey), 1975 is a deep blood red work of a man dressed in plaid, toting a tambourine with a look of content.
-I’ve always wondered if the colors that lead these works were representative of something.
+The final two Hendricks works speak to his brilliance in using solid backgrounds of specific color, while his subjects are overlaid with fabrics that mirror the tone of the backdrop.
+What’s Going On, 1974, always reminded me of a Motown singing group.
+Four of the five subjects in the painting are dressed in all white with with hats to match, and the fifth one, is a woman who is shown naked with her black skin as the beautiful contrast against the bold white background.
+Blood (Donald Formey), 1975, is a deep blood red painting of a man dressed in plaid, toting a tambourine staring firmly at the viewer.
+I’ve always wondered if the primary colors of these works were representative of something.
 Maybe the mood or vibe the artist got from the subject?
 Maybe it was the dominant colors in the clothing when his started his study sketches?
 Perhaps that’s research for another essay.

-Improvisation and Experimentation has always been key in the development of new forms of art making and storytelling.
+Improvisation and experimentation have always been key in the development of new forms of art making and storytelling.
 Using materials from the unified experiences of the black community, the artists in this section sought to expound on their practices by introducing new ways of presentation, allowing viewers to mentally participate in understanding the message.
-Alongside the materials are the stories that come with their use.
+Alongside these materials are the stories that come with their use.
 Melvin Edwards’ powerful work Curtain (For William and Peter), 1969 – named after artists William T. Williams and Peter Bradley who were once his studio mates – is as haunting as it is provocative.

-The work – very minimalist in nature – employs barbed wire and chain to hint at the history of American slavery and incarceration.
-The barbed wire strands hang down from a overhead base connected with links.
-While at the bottom, each piece of wire is tied together with a chain calling attention to a prison chain gang or a group of slaves standing to be admired by each passerby.
-With prison reform a hot topic, this work almost feels contemporary as these same elements taking a larger role in our society with the privatization of the prison system.
+The work – very minimalist in nature – employs barbed wire and chains to hint at the history of American slavery and incarceration.
+The barbed wire strands hang down from a overhead base connected by chain links.
+While at the bottom, each piece of wire is intertwined with the chains – calling attention to a prison chain gang or the terrible history of slavery in which groups of slaves were chained in unison to be sold.
+With prison reform a hot topic in current culture, this work almost feels contemporary as these same elements and materials are taking a larger role in our society with the privatization of the prison system.

-Alvin Loving’s, Untitled #32, ca. 1975, and Joe Overstreet’s We Came from There to Get Here, 1970 are prime examples of how artists experimented with the display of their work.
+Alvin Loving’s, Untitled #32, ca. 1975, and Joe Overstreet’s We Came from There to Get Here, 1970, are prime examples of how artists experimented with the installation and display of their work.
 Loving cut up his painted canvases only to sew them back up again into new realities, creating colorful collaged textiles.
-The works are very reminiscent of quilts that have been passed down in the African-American community.
-Overstreet took to using rope as a way of demonstrating not only the horror in the history of lynching, but the possibility of freedom, displaying the work as sculpture using the rope not as a restraint, but a support.
-With its tent-like appearance, the work has a clever undertone hinting at black artists “setting up camp” in the art world making their presence known and felt, giving a definitive answer to the long debated question of whether “black art” is aesthetic.
+The works are very reminiscent of quilts that have been passed down through generations in the African-American community, with new additions as time goes on.
+Overstreet used the rope as a way of demonstrating the horror of lynching, but also the possibility of freedom with the rope also used a supports for the work.
+With its tent-like appearance, the work presents itself full of energetic color with a clever undertone hinting at black artists “setting up camp” in the art world – accentuating the speculation of a “black art” aesthetic.

-Alma Thomas’ Mars Dust, 1972 – one of the paintings displayed in her 1972 Whitney Museum of Art Show – shows the artists fascination with space.
-With bright red brushstrokes overtop shades of blue – that try and peak through the space in between – Thomas reimagines dust storms and landscape as she sought to stimulate her fascinations with space travel.
+Alma Thomas’ Mars Dust, 1972 – one of the paintings displayed in her 1972 Whitney Museum of Art Show – shows the artist’s fascination with space.
+With bright red brushstrokes overtop shades of blue (that try and peak through the space in between), Thomas reimagines dust storms and landscapes as she sought to stimulate her fascinations with space travel.
 A pioneer in abstract painting and a member of the famed Washington Color School, Thomas focused on movement, patterns and consistency in abstract painting.
-Her work Watusi (Hard Edge), 1963 was selected by First Lady Michelle Obama for display in the White House.
+Her work Watusi (Hard Edge), 1963, was selected by First Lady Michelle Obama for display in the White House but because of sizing issues, the work had to be returned to the Hirshhorn Museum.
 For an artist who was said to be overlooked, she was constantly on view in the West Wing during the Obama presidency.

 Last but certainly not least in the gallery is Jack Whitten’s Asa’s Palace, 1973, a large purplish canvas with islands of green paint that give the impression of vines in a wisteria tree.
 Using what Whitten called a “developer”, he created “rake-like” strokes with results like pulling the canvas fresh from a printer jam.

-Entering the gallery dedicated to the work of Los Angeles-based artist Betye Saar is like stumbling into an secret antique store in a rural Louisiana parish and the owner allows you into the back room to see the real collection.
-The works are very ritualistic with sculpture resembling altars and artifacts of ceremony, that Saar uses almost as remedies, mentally inoculating the viewer through the context of each assembled object.
+Entering the gallery dedicated to the work of Los Angeles-based artist Betye Saar is like stumbling into a secret antique store in rural Louisiana.
+The works are very ritualistic, with sculpture resembling altars and artifacts of ceremony that Saar uses almost as remedies, mentally inoculating the viewer through the context of each assembled object.
 Welcoming you into the space are Mti, 1973, and Spirit Catcher, 1977, two totem sculpted works with a myriad of materials.
-These two works are seminal as Mti, 1973 was featured in her first survey show “BETYE SAAR 1964-1973” at the Fine Arts Gallery at California State University in Los Angeles and Spirit Catcher, 1977 being the result of research trip to Haiti in which she studied religious belief systems and practices.
-I have always been amazed with the practice of Betye Saar as it speaks not only her artistic imagination but the depth in her research, as there is something new to find in ever repeated encounter with her art.
+These two works are seminal as Mti, 1973, was featured in her first survey show “BETYE SAAR 1964-1973” at the Fine Arts Gallery at The California State University in Los Angeles and Spirit Catcher, 1977, being the result of research trip to Haiti – in which she studied religious belief systems and practices.
+I have always been amazed with the practice of Betye Saar as it speaks not only her artistic imagination, but the depth in her research as there is something new to find in every repeated encounter.

-Above your head as you continue through the space are Rainbow Mojo, 1972 and Eye, 1972, cut and stitched leather topped with acrylic paint to mirror their respective subjects, hung by clear string banner-like from the gallery ceiling.
-Nine Mojo Secrets, 1971 and Ten Mojo Secrets, 1972 face each other in the gallery and to understand them both, I had to do my own research and it was damn worth it.
+Above your head are Rainbow Mojo, 1972, and Eye, 1972, work made from cut and stitched leather topped with acrylic paint to mirror their respective subjects, hanging by clear string banner-like from the gallery ceiling.
+Nine Mojo Secrets, 1971 and Ten Mojo Secrets, 1972, face each other in the gallery and to understand them both, I had to do my own research and it was very informative.
 I found out that a “mojo” is a charm that is lauded for its purported magic and ability to heal.
-It was also revealed that her zodiac sign is Leo which explains the toy lion – a symbolic reflection of herself – in the work.
-The lion makes another appearance in Eshu (The Trickster), 1971 this time as a portrait made out of wood, leather, straw and feathers.
-I like to think this work is Mrs. Saar recognizing her strengths in her zodiac sign.
-Bold and full of pride and power, the lion takes the form of a African mask or a stele made with contemporary materials.
+It was also revealed that her zodiac sign is Leo, which explains the toy lion – a symbolic reflection of herself – in the work.
+The lion makes another appearance in Eshu (The Trickster), 1971, this time as a portrait made out of wood, leather, straw and feathers.
+I like to think this work is the artist recognizing the strength associated with her zodiac sign.
+Bold and full of pride and power, the lion takes the form of a African mask or a stele made from contemporary materials.

-As you head up toward the finish line of the exhibition you start to see light at the end of the proverbial tunnel.
-The exhibit starts to say it’s farewell as you hear the crowd gathered at the entrance to the museum, awaiting their pilgrimage through the sea of visual black history.
-The final gallery is dedicated to the work and legacy of Just Above Midtown, – better known as “JAM”- a gallery program created by Linda Goode Bryant focusing on exhibiting the work of African American artists.
-Situated in the heart of New York’s commercial art world, Bryant created a marketplace for work by artists of color to be “seen and work to be sold”, becoming a center of not only black exhibition, but a space for avant-garde ambition.
+As you head up toward the finish line of the exhibition, you start to see light at the end of the proverbial tunnel.
+The exhibit starts to say it’s farewell as you can hear the crowd gathered in the lobby, awaiting their pilgrimage through the sea of visual black history.
+The final gallery is dedicated to the work and legacy of Just Above Midtown, – better known as “JAM”- a gallery program created by Linda Goode Bryant, focusing on exhibiting the work of African American artists.
+Situated in the heart of New York’s commercial art world, Bryant created a marketplace for the work of artists of color to be “seen and work to be sold”, becoming a center of not only black exhibition, but a space for avant-garde ambition.

 In the vitrine placed at the center of the gallery were Items from the JAM archive, including installation photographs, exhibition posters, catalogues and publications as well as performance documentation that captured the essence of the spaces programming throughout its duration.
-It is amazing to see the amount of pride and also growth the space produced spanning its history from 1974– 1986.
+It is amazing to see the amount of pride and also growth that the space produced during its history, lasting from 1974–1986.

 The artists featured in the gallery were instrumental to the rise and success of JAM.
 By creating work that allowed for discussion, it immediately provided insight into an artists vision.
 Artists such as David Hammons and Senga Nengudi used activation as a form of interaction, creating works that were lauded and also heavily debated.
 JAM was able to use interaction as its calling card, staging large scale projects inclusive of the community like Lorraine O’Grady’s Art Is…, 1983 at the 1983 Harlem African American Day Parade.